“Do I qualify to get in the academy?”

 Successfully complete the LEO Entrance Exam with a score of 80% or higher.

-Successfully complete the LEO Entrance Physical Exam.
+Successfully complete the LEO Entrance Physical Exam and Defensive Tactics Exam.